NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-4.3-RTM.md

 - RestoreManagerPackage being loaded synchronously which blocked UI thread and deadlocked VS - [#4679](https://github.com/NuGet/Home/issues/4679)

+- dotnet
-- dotnet Restore (& therefore msbuild /t:restore) skips projects with an explicit solution project dependency [#4578](https://github.com/NuGet/Home/issues/4578)
+  - dotnetcore Restore (& therefore msbuild /t:restore) skips projects with an explicit solution project dependency [#4578](https://github.com/NuGet/Home/issues/4578)

 - If your solution has projectreferences that refer to the same project, with different casing, restore may not work.
 This also affects different relative paths, without a difference in casing - [#4574](https://github.com/NuGet/Home/issues/4574)